jpelliccia/project_2_client/README.md

 - Let a user create a sneaker and upload an image of the sneaker.
 - Create information for each sneaker with links on where to purchase the sneaker.
 - Fix front end desgin to give it a more clean look.
+- Create a buy and sell table for people to list profits made off selling sneakers.

 ## Technologies